 "The U.S. Food and Drug Administration today approved a new use for Avastin (bevacizumab) to treat patients with persistent, recurrent or late-stage (metastatic) cervical cancer.

 Cervical cancer grows in the tissues of the lower part of the "...

-Following vaginal administration of butoconazole nitrate vaginal cream, 2% to 3 women, 1.7% (range 1.3 - 2.2%) of the dose was absorbed on average.
-Peak plasma levels (13.6 - 18.6 ng radioequivalents/mL of plasma) of the drug and its metabolites are attained between 12 and 24 hours after vaginal administration.
+Following vaginal administration of butoconazole nitrate vaginal cream, 2% to 3 women, 1.7% (range 1.3-2.2%) of the dose was absorbed on average.
+Peak plasma levels (13.6-18.6 ng radloequlvalents/mL of plasma) of the drug and Its metabolites are attained between 12 and 24 hours after vaginal administration.

-The exact mechanism of the antifungal action of butoconazole nitrate is unknown; however, it is presumed to function as other imidazole derivatives via inhibition of steroid synthesis. lmidazoles generally inhibit the conversion of lanosterol to ergosterol, resulting in a change in fungal cell membrane lipid composition.
+The exact mechanism of the antifungal action of butoconazole nitrate is unknown; however, It Is presumed to function as other imidazole derivatives via inhibition of steroid synthesis.
+Imidazoles generally inhibit the conversion of lanosterol to ergosteroi, resulting in a change in fungal cell membrane lipid composition.
 This structural change alters cell permeability and, ultimately, results in the osmotic disruption or growth inhibition of the fungal cell.